-- 3.2.A Registration Dates: The registration process for the ASC is not complete until ASC Headquarters has received all documentation and the entire Entry Fee of US\$7000. - 3.2.A.1 Initial registration package is due: August 15, 2013 - 3.2.A.2 Track registration package is due: November 15, 2013 - 3.2.A.3 Road registration & fee is due: March 15, 2014 - 3.2.A.4 Road registration & fee refund cut-off: May 15, 2014 - 3.2.A.5 Team Participation Agreement is due: 30 days after the date specified on the ASC Website, - 3.2.B Late Penalties: Late fees will be imposed for fees submitted more than 30 days beyond the deadline.
-A US\$25 fee will be imposed for the Initial Registration Package, and US\$100 fee will be imposed for the Road Registration Package.
+3.2.A Registration Dates: The registration process for the ASC is not complete until ASC Headquarters has received all documentation and the entire Entry Fee of US\$7000.

+- 3.2.A.1 Initial registration package is due: June 15, 2013 - 3.2.A.2 Track registration package is due: October 15, 2013 - 3.2.A.3 Road registration & fee is due: March 15, 2014.

+3.2.B Late Penalties: A 2.5% late fee shall apply for each month a registration package is received after the published due date.
+For example a road registration package received at Headquarters after March 15, 2014 but before April 15, 2014 an additional US\$75 fee will be charged.
+If a registration package is received after April 15, 2014 but before June 15, 2014 the late fee shall be doubled.
+Registration packages received in subsequent periods shall follow the same pattern.

-3.2.C Payments
+3.2.C Bank Fees

-- 3.2.C.1 Wire Transfers: A US\$25 wire transfer fee shall apply for all wire transfers made to the Innovators Educational Foundation for the purpose of covering bank fees associated with a wire transfer on the Innovators Educational Foundation side of the transaction.
-This should be included with any payment made utilizing this method of payment. - 3.2.C.2 Transaction Fees: Any additional fees resulting in payments made to the Innovators Educational Foundation for entry into the Event shall be the
+- 3.2.C.1 A US\$25 wire transfer fee shall apply for all wire transfers made to the Innovators Educational Foundation for the purpose of covering registration fees.
+This should be included with any payment made utilizing this method of payment. - 3.2.C.2 Any additional fees resulting in payments made to the Innovators Educational Foundation for entry into the Event shall be the responsibility of the team making payment utilizing such methods incurring the added fees.

-- responsibility of the team making payment utilizing such methods incurring the added fees. - 3.2.C.3 Foreign Currency: It is the responsibility of the team for making payment in US currency.
-The Innovators Educational Foundation is not obliged to accept payments made in any currency other than US dollars. - 3.2.C.4 Acceptable Methods of Payment: Payments shall be made via cheque payable to Innovators Educational Foundation, or wire transfer (note Reg.
-3.2.C.1 above).
+3.2.D Foreign Currency: It is the responsibility of the team for making payment in US currency.
+The Innovators Educational Foundation is not obliged to accept payments made in any currency other than US dollars.